reeyarn/cik_cusip_mapping/README.md

 python dl_idx.py
 ```

+## Forked by Reeyarn Li:

+`python3 build_cik_cusip_link.py`

+This code replaces parse_cusip_html.py by merging dl.py download function and parse_cusip_html function.
+In addition, you don't need to download all 13D 13G filings.
+Just those at the first and last date with cik x company-name pair,
+assuming CUSIP-6 Issuer Number remain unchanged until company name change.

+MIT License

+Reeyarn Li 2023

+### TODO PLAN:
+   The output csv from leoliu0/cik-cusip-mapping assumes that cik--cusip link does not change overtime.
+This is not the case.
+   Need to build cik--name--cusip6---begdate--enddate structure, to be merged with Compustat/CRSP with CUSIP6 and date range.

+## Original Functions from  leoliu0/cik-cusip-mapping

 dl.py will download a certain type of filing, check form_type.txt for available filing types. for example,
 ```python
 python dl.py 13G 13G # this will download all 13G (second 13G) filing into 13G (first 13G) folder